If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 You don’t want to use boiling water, as the shock could cause your toilet to crack.
 Getting hot tap water from your sink or your shower should work just fine.

 Once you have your hot water, just pour it right in.
-If your toilet is draining slowly or not at all, be careful with this because you could cause your toilet to overflow on accident.
+If your toilet is draining slowly or not at all, be careful with this because you could cause your toilet to overflow by accident.

-If the clog is still being stubborn, try a combination of these three methods to break it up.
+If the clog is still stubborn, try a combination of these three methods to break it up.

 How to Prevent Your Toilet from Overflowing When It’s Clogged